pmoura/yap/docs/md/YAPAPI.md

 2. YAP also implements most of the SWI-Prolog foreign language interface.
 This gives portability with a number of SWI-Prolog packages and avoids garbage collection by using @ref slotInterface.

-3. A  C++ based interface, @ref supports access to complex data, such as the XML interface, and providees elegant communications with object-oriented languages.
+3. A  C++ based interface, [C++](YAP/group__YAPAPI.md) supports access to complex data, such as the XML interface, and providees elegant communications with object-oriented languages.
 The classes and methods have been influenced by Singleton's JPL.